The 27 most beautiful sights and museums to visit in Leiden

 My guide ( 0)

-This museum brings ancient times and archaeology to life.
+This museum brings antiquity and archaeology to life.
 Enjoy ancient civilizations from Egypt, Roman times, Middle Ages and much more.

 With 42 million objects, Naturalis manages one of the largest natural history collections in the world.
 Until September 2 in the sign of poison!

 Let yourself be intrigued by five centuries of science.
 Discover microscopes, the oldest heliocentric planetarium and visit the anatomical theatre.

 From 1616 to 1969 this square was the stage of the livestock market.
 The ringing of the 'Sheep Bell 'between number 9 and 10 gave the go-ahead for the trade.

 Hidden behind a historic Dutch façade you will find the most beautiful of old and new Japan.
 Collected by the doctor Philipp Franz von Siebold.